 As the voyage went on, one of the great advantages of a late season departure began to reveal itself.
 At these latitudes, at this time of year, the sun’s beams begin to trace a path along the edge of the horizon.
 With each passing day the burning ball bobs just out of site for an extra 20 minutes, creating an extended orange glow across the observable earth and bringing joy to the faces of keen photographers as they click away, capturing the myriad of new colours strewn across the landscape.

 By the end of the voyage we had been lucky enough to spot some of the Arctic’s most iconic wildlife.
 In the sky sang the birds – including puffins, kittiwakes, ivory gulls, fulmers, skuas and eider ducks.
 On the land we had seen the Arctic fox, dancing across the snow in search of an easy meal.
 And in the seas below, splashed the white beaked dolphins, bearded seals and majestic blue whales – thought to be the largest animal that has ever lived.
 We had also learned much from our knowledgeable crew and even enjoyed a barbeque out on deck whilst admiring the incredible icy surrounds.
 I may not have had my white bear encounter, but my magical Spitsbergen experience will leave me with life long memories nevertheless.

-Follow in Gary’s footsteps and go in search of bears, birdlife and marine life in Spitsbergen, and discover breathtaking fjords and glaciers aboard the M/V Plancius on our A Taste of Spitsbergen holiday.
+Follow in Gary’s footsteps and go in search of bears, birdlife and marine life in Spitsbergen, and discover breathtaking fjords and glaciers aboard the M/V Plancius on our Around Spitsbergen holiday.